tburrows13/SpidertronEnhancements/README.md

 ![Demo](https://github.com/tburrows13/SpidertronEnhancements/raw/master/resources/corpse.png)

+### Increase spidertron size
+Spidertron size can be increased in settings.
+Default size is unchanged from vanilla.

 ### Configure spidertron sounds

 Spidertron volume and sound play frequency can be changed in settings.
-Default values are the same as when playing without this mod.
+Default values are unchanged from vanilla.
 Affects modded spidertrons as well.

 ---
 ## Known Bugs / Limitations